JohnnySparkles/react_vite_amplify/README.md

+# React + Vite + Amplify starter
+This is a starter package for doing React + Vite + Amplify.
+It is setup with all the things you need to develop, test, and deploy a React + Vite + Amplify project.

+# Usage:
+Clone the package with git clone.
+If you run the tests the integration tests should fail until you have configured an amplify project.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.